zakariyaq313/nightly-notes-vue/README.md

 # **Notes Mini**

-Notes app inspired from Google Keep
+Notes app inspired from Google Keep - created with Vue.
+There is also an <a href="https://github.com/zakariyaq313/notes-mini-react">alternate version</a> with React.

 <a href="https://zakariyaq313.github.io/notes-mini-vue/"><img src="./src/assets/images/screen.png"></a>